Quetzal-1-CubeSat-Team/quetzal1-telemetry/photos/README.md

 Long live Quetzal-1, our great gig in the sky :heart:

+P.S. *Here is the last picture taken by the satellite on that fateful November 17th, 2020, post-processed for clarity.*
 ![the-final-picture](./processed/16-UVG-2020-11-17-231626%20(1)%20(Repaired).jpg?raw=true "The final picture taken by Quetzal-1 (processed)")
 <br>**Credit: Universidad del Valle de Guatemala**